 Schools may not use a conversation—either in person or on the telephone—as the sole notification of disbursement because that is not an adequate and verifiable method of providing notice.
 However, schools can use verbal notices in addition to written notices.

-The timing of a loan or TEACH Grant notification varies depending on whether a school obtains affirmative confirmation from a student that he or she wants a loan or accepts the grant.
+The timing of a Direct Loan or TEACH Grant notification varies depending on whether a school obtains affirmative confirmation from a student that he or she wants a loan or accepts the grant.
 Under affirmative confirmation, a school obtains written confirmation of the types and amounts of Title IV loans a student wants for the period of enrollment before the school credits the student’s account with those loan funds.
 See 34 CFR 668.165(a)(6).
 The process under which the TEACH Grant program is administered is considered to be an affirmative confirmation process.